microsoft/debug-adapter-protocol/specification.md

    * A hint for how to present the source in the UI.
    * A value of `deemphasize` can be used to indicate that the source is not
    * available or that it is skipped on stepping.
-   * Values: 'normal', 'emphasize', 'deemphasize', etc.
+   * Values: 'normal', 'emphasize', 'deemphasize'
    */
   presentationHint?: 'normal' | 'emphasize' | 'deemphasize';